TIBTHINK/minecraft-server/README.md

 ## Going to be added to the script

 Install of mcron \
-Detect if requirements are met
+Detect if requirements are met \
+docker file/image